CodeWithJV/open-holochain-curriculum/slides/project-structure.md

 - Contains all frontend code
 - Holochain supports:
+  - Lit
   - Svelte
   - Vue
+  - React
-  - Solid
+  - Vanilla
 - Can use any frontend framework with Holochain's JavaScript API
-  - React
-  - Angular
-  - Custom CLI tools

 </v-clicks>